GrantBirki/dotfiles/README.md

 <h2 align="center"><img src="assets/term.png" alt="terminal" align="center" width="600px" /></h2>

+## About 💡

+This repository is a personal collection of my dotfiles for work and fun

+These files have been tested to work on the following operating systems:

+- Linux
+- MacOS

+> Note: All terminal dotfiles are for `bash`

 ## Setup ⚙️

 If you wish to install these files on a brand new machine, simply do the following: